Process optimization in

 Frequently asked questions

 SensoTech GmbH is a leading company in the field of process measurement technology based in Barleben, near Magdeburg, Germany.
 We develop and produce innovative solutions for monitoring and optimizing industrial processes.
-Our specialization lies in the precise measurement of concentrations, densities, and other parameters in liquids – in real-time and directly during the process.
+Our specialization lies in the precise measurement of concentrations, densities, and other parameters in liquids – in real time and directly during the process.

-Our sensors operate reliably within a temperature range of -40 °C to 200 °C and pressures up to 500 bar.
-Through various material options such as stainless steel, Hastelloy, or PFA coatings, aggressive media can also be measured.
+Our sensors operate reliably in a temperature range from -40 °C to 200 °C and pressures up to 500 barThrough various material options such as stainless steel, Hastelloy, or PFA coatings, even aggressive media can be measured.
 Explosion protection for Zone 1 and 2 is also available.

 Further applications